kuleshov/lens/README.md

 Lens
 ====

 Algorithm for uncovering genomic variants and haplotypes in metagenomes from long reads.
-Lens was proposed in
+Lens is described in:

 ```
 High-resolution structure of the human microbiome revealed with synthetic long reads.